Due date: 4/1/22 (Friday) at 11:59 p.m. (EST)

 - The proposed project is within the guidelines, policies, and restrictions of the IRB and copyright laws.

 - I have no other work-related commitments that conflict with this research during the grant period.

-- I have not received a BMCC Faculty Development Grant for the 2017-2018 or 2018-2019 Cycles.
-List of previously founded projects can be found here.
+- I have not received a BMCC Faculty Development Grant for the 2020-2021 or 2021-2022 Cycles.

 - Signed and completed Cover Page (separate attachment).

-- Abstract (100 words) describing the project.
+- Abstract describing the project (100 words).

 - Itemized Budget:

 - The maximum grant is $3,000.
 This may be awarded as expenses covering supplies necessary to execute research or creative work.

 - At this time, reassign time and summer salary cannot be requested.